WeblateOrg/weblate/docs/admin/install/docker.rst

 You can additionally override the configuration in :file:`/app/data/settings-override.py` (see :ref:`docker-volume`).
-This is executed after all environment settings are loaded, so it gets completely set up, and can be used to customize anything.
+This is executed at the end of built-in settings, after all environment settings are loaded, and you can adjust or override them.

 Replacing logo and other static files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~